smetj/wishbone/docs/wishbone module.rst

         Parameters:

             - name(str)
-                The name of the module.
+               |  The name of the module.

             - size(int)
-                The default max length of each queue.
+               |  The default max length of each queue.

             - frequency(int)
-                The frequency in seconds to generate metrics.
+               |  The frequency in seconds to generate metrics.

+            - interval(float)(1)
-            - interval (float):     The interval in seconds between each generated event.
+               |  The interval in seconds between each generated event.
-                                    A value of 0 means as fast as possible.
+               |  A value of 0 means as fast as possible.

-                                    default: 1
+            - message(string)("test")

-            - message (string):     The content of the test message.
+               |  The content of the test message.

-                                    default: "test"
+            - numbered(bool)

-            - numbered (bool):      When true, appends a sequential number to the end.
+               |  When true, appends a sequential number to the end.
-                                    default: False

         Queues:

+            - outbox
-            - outbox:    Contains the generated events.
+               |  Contains the generated events.